 This isnt a work of fiction or hyperbole.
 Gastronaut is thoroughly researched, tested and illustrated throughout.
 It also includes a survey that lifts the lid, Kinsey-style, on the real eating habits of the nation.
 If cannibalism were legal, which famous person would most people like to eat?
 What foods make us fart?
 Do people genuinely like their pasta al dente?
 Can men lactate?
 Gastronaut is perfect for people who are fascinated by food, who love the wilder side of cooking, who yearn for adventure or who, frankly, just like showing off.

 Stefan Gates is a writer and broadcaster.
 In 2004, as a presenter and writer of the BBC2 series Full on Food, Stefan introduced the nation to the wilder side of gastronomy.
-His book Gastronaut, published the following year, won the Gormand World Cookbook Award for best Food Literature Book, as well as being shortlisted for the Guild of Food Writers' Award.
-Stefan has worked as a TV director, scriptwriter and comedy producer, but his strangest job was appearing naked on the cover of Led Zeppelin's Houses of the Holy at the age of four.
-He is married to the top food photographer Georgia Glynn Smith, who shot the pictures for Gastronaut.
+He's worked as a TV directorm scriptwriter and comedy producer, but his strangest job was appearing naked on the cover of Led Zeppelin's Houses of the Holy at the age of four.
+He is married to the top food photographer Georgia Glynn Smith, who shot the pictures for Gastronaut in between working with the likes of Nigel Slater and Gordon Ramsay.